Welcome to Volume 5 of Executed to Suppress His Message.

-But this verse says nothing about the nature of the punishment; instead, it defines how long the punishment lasts.
-And notice how Jesus contrasted this punishment with eternal life.
-Thus the punishment is everlasting and irrevocable.
-But those punished are not alive — they are eternally dead.
+Notice how this verse says nothing about the nature of the punishment; it only defines how long the punishment lasts.
+Also note how Jesus contrasted this punishment with eternal life.
+So the punishment is everlasting and irrevocable.
+But those whom are punished are not alive — they are eternally dead.

 The claim: Matthew 13:42 (KJV) proves that people suffer in “Hell-fire” (also see verse 50):

 And shall cast them into a furnace of fire: there shall be wailing and gnashing of teeth.

 Indeed, Jesus did say that some of the wicked would be burned in fire.
 But the passage does not state this “wailing and gnashing of teeth” lasts forever.
 Instead, it describes the method by which unrepentant 1st Century Jews were put to death by the Romans, who burned their bodies in the Valley of Hinnom.